yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelci.md

 **ParallelCI** allows you to split your test commands across multiple build VMs to speed up your build time.
 See the [ParallelCI feature page](http://codeship.com/features/parallelci) to check out how this helped users improve their build times tremendously.

+For a quick introduction to this feature check out the [introductory video](https://www.youtube.com/watch?v=E7ujcuGtRjo) available on YouTube.

 * include a table of contents
 {:toc}